SmartMiniFactory/opti-sort/README.md

 - Cameras (IDS cockpits, Basler cockpits, Luxonis packages, SDKs, ...): used to connect or parameterize cameras
 - MQTT (background broker, MQTTX): needed for internal or external message exchange or development supervision

 The document folder contains all the installers used for the virtual machine in case you might need to replicate installations somewhere else.
 On the desktop, you will find a folder called "OptiSort_project", which contains the source code (this repository cloned).
-Remember to pull the last version of the right branch before modifying something.
+Please remember to pull the last version of the right branch before you modify something.

 ## B. Install Optisort System Manually